SixArm/sixarm-company-consulting-agreement/README.md

 ### 4.2 Authority

-Client and Consultant have no authority to assume or create any obligation or liability, either express or implied, on behalf of the other.
+Client and Consultant have no authority to make any promise, guarantee, warranty, or representation, or to assume, create, or incur any liability or other obligation of any kind, either express or implied, against or in the name of, or on behalf of, the other.

+Note: For example suppose a vendor wants a legal confidentiality agreement, and wants it to include the Client and Consultant.
+Each party must sign;
+one party can't sign for the other.

 ### 4.3 Access